nelenkov/cryptfs-password-manager/README.md

 ```

 You may also need to relax the SELinux policy in order to see the output of
 this command.
-If you have a recent SuperSU installed, you can use this
+If you have a recent SuperSU installed, you can use the
-command:
+command below:

 ```
 # supolicy --live 'allow vdc devpts chr_file {read write getattr ioctl}'
 ```

-but easier to use and slightly more foolproof.
-Requires root access.

 **WARNING**